 The International Accounting Standards Board (IASB) issued various amendments and revisions to International Financial Reporting Standards and IFRIC interpretations.
-The amendments and revisions were applicable for the period ended 30 June 2022 but did not result in any material changes to the financial statements of the Group.
+A number of amendments and revisions were applicable for the period ended 30 June 2023 but did not result in any material changes to the financial statements of the Group.